 Insurance companies are generally more likely to act fairly when an attorney is involved since they know attorneys fully understand the rights of their clients.
 Because of that, they are often more likely to offer a fair settlement, or at the very least negotiate with the accident victim and their lawyer.

-Under Chicago’s comparative fault rules, though, a motorcycle rider may also be assigned partial blame in these types of accidents.
+Under Chicago’s, and some other states, comparative fault rules, though, a motorcycle rider may also be assigned partial blame in these types of accidents.
 When this is the case, the courts may assign a percentage of fault to the accident victim in addition to the defendant in the case.
-If the rider is awarded compensation, it would then be reduced by the same percentage.
+If the rider is awarded compensation, it will be reduced by the same percentage.
 However, if a rider is found to be more than 50 percent at fault for their own accident, they would no longer have the standing to sue.

-Because this statute of limitations is in place, it may be important that injured riders, or anyone else who has the standing to sue, speak to a Chicago motorcycle accident lawyer right away.
+Because this statute of limitations, it is important that injured riders, speak to a motorcycle accident lawyer right away.
 Not only may the statute of limitations be running out, but evidence could go missing, and memories of witnesses may fade.
-If you suffer an injury in a motorcycle accident you did not cause, call a local Chicago attorney today to get started on your case.
+Larry Disparti and the attorneys at the Disparti Law Group can help.